dandv/cypress-documentation/source/guides/guides/continuous-integration.md

 npm install --save-dev start-server-and-test
 ```

-Pass the command to boot your server, the url your server is hosted on and your Cypress test command.
+It reads `package.json` for the command to boot your server, the URL your server is hosted on, and your Cypress test command.

 ```json
 {